rkonoplev/dniester/docs/en/ADMIN_PANEL_SPEC.md

 # Technical Specification for the Admin Panel

-This document outlines the technical requirements for the News Platform admin panel interface.
+This document outlines the technical requirements for Phoebe CMS admin panel interface.

 ---